ajfm88/crwn-clothing-v2/README.md

 </p>

 <p align="center">
-  <a href="https://crwn-clothing-ajfm88.netlify.app/">Live Demo</a>&nbsp;&nbsp;&nbsp;&nbsp;
+  <a href="https://crwn-clothing-ajfm88.netlify.app">Live Demo</a>&nbsp;&nbsp;&nbsp;&nbsp;
 </p>

-## 👨🏻‍💻 About the project
+## 👨🏽‍💻 About the project

-This is an E-commerce application similar to Shopify using React, Redux, React Router, Context API, Firebase, Stripe + more.
+This is an E-commerce application similar to Shopify using TypeScript, React, Redux, React Router, Context API, Firebase, Stripe + more.
 This is going to be a full stack app (MERN stack), using Firebase.

+- TypeScript

 - React